-In Buenos Aires, the dense yet also sleek urban environment speaks as vividly to Old World European aesthetics as to the cross-cultural confluence that defines the Americas today.
+In Buenos Aires, the dense yet also sleek urban environment speaks vividly to the cross-cultural confluence and aesthetics that define the Americas today.
 In the countryside, Argentina’s over 1 million square miles of land opens onto tropical jungles in the Northeast, arctic glaciers in the South, and Patagonia’s mystifying desert expanses and mountains rippling through the West.
 In this rich diversity, the enduring presence of indigenous cultures has sustained a dialogued encounter with postcolonial legacies and the vibrant influx of a much later and diversified array of immigrations from all over the world.

 Grassroots community action in Argentina is as prevalent a force for social change as are the internationally noted achievements in Human Rights redress.
 The scars left by the former dictatorship also inform today’s civic will to champion democracy.

 In academics, Argentine university professors, in addition to doing research, may well also serve in a community or government role or have influence in industrial or cultural sectors.
 The 30+ professors who teach at NYU Buenos Aires reflect this engagement with both the public sphere as well as the academy’s specialized context.